Brendan Eich, a programmer who

 could have one rule

-state one thing higher up
+state one thing higher up the page,

-and as you go down
+and as you go down the

 page, the same

-rule could state
+rule could state something

 else.
-The rule
+The rule lower down the

 page is

-that is then
+the rule that is then

-recognized, and it overwrites
+recognized, and it overwrites the

-.
+previous rule.
 In the html page,

 things "cascade down" as well.